Page Reviewed / Updated - Jan. 2019

-This Iowa Medicaid waiver provides services and support to help the elderly who are medically qualified for nursing home care.
-It is designed to allow the individual to remain living at home or in communities and receive care in those locations instead of in a nursing home.
+The Iowa Home and Community Based Services (HCBS) Elderly Medicaid waiver provides services and support to help the elderly who are medically qualified for nursing home care.
+It is designed to allow individuals to remain living at home or in communities and receive care in those locations instead of in nursing homes.
 This type of program is growing in popularity with the state and with families.
-Families prefer their loved ones to age in environments in which they are familiar and comfortable and state officials appreciate the cost savings generated from reduced nursing home costs.
+Families prefer their loved ones to age in environments in which they are familiar and comfortable, and state officials appreciate the cost savings generated from reduced nursing home costs.

-This waiver includes a Consumer Choices Option (CCO) as well as Consumer Directed Attendant Care (CDAC).
+This waiver includes a Consumer Choices Option (CCO), as well as Consumer Directed Attendant Care (CDAC).
 These two options provide the beneficiary with a degree of freedom in terms of what type of care they require and from whom they receive that care.
-The beneficiary or their legal representative can choose from whom to receive personal or attendant care.
-They have the flexibility to hire friends, neighbors and even some family members.
-They can also choose to receive attendant care from an assisted living provider, so while this waiver does not expressly state support for assisted living, it does so in a roundabout way.
+The beneficiary or their legal representative can choose whom to hire for services.
+They have the flexibility to hire friends, neighbors, and even some family members such as the adult children.
+Spouses and legal guardians cannot be hired as caregivers.

 Age - Iowa residents must be at least 65 years of age.

-Functional Ability - Applicants must be assessed by a medical team and found to need the level of care provided in a nursing home.
+Functional Ability - Applicants must be assessed by a medical team and found to need the level of care provided in a nursing home on a long-term basis.
 However, they must be able to receive that care at home at a cost lower than it would cost in a nursing home.

-A married applicant whose spouse is not applying has increased flexibility as he or she can allocate some of their income and assets to their non-applicant spouse.
-This is referred to as their Minimum Monthly Maintenance Needs Allowance.
-They can also allocate up to $117,240 in resources; the Community Spouse Resource Allowance.
+Income Limits - Elderly waiver applicants must meet the Iowa Medicaid Financial Limits.
+In 2019, single applicants must have income less than $2,313 month.
+A married applicant whose spouse is not applying has increased flexibility as he or she can allocate some of his/her income to the non-applicant spouse.
+This is referred to as the Minimum Monthly Maintenance Needs Allowance.
+In 2019, the spouse is permitted a monthly maximum of $3,160.50.

-The Elderly Waiver aims to prevent nursing home placement therefore the types of services for which waiver participants are eligible are specifically selected to help seniors function in their homes.
-This can include any of the following but each individual is allocated custom benefits.
-Note that assistance in assisted living is not a direct benefit but can obtained through using the self-directed attendant care option.
+The Elderly Waiver aims to prevent nursing home placement.
+Therefore, the types of services for which waiver participants are eligible are specifically selected to help seniors’ function in their homes.
+This can include any of the following, but each individual is allocated custom benefits.

 This waiver is available statewide in all Iowa counties.
 Waivers are not considered entitlement programs which means that it is possible to be fully qualified and still be wait listed for services.
-However, as of 2013, there was no waiting list associated with the Elderly Waiver.
-To apply, one should contact their Iowa Department of Human Services county office.
-A downloadable brochure is available here.
+This waiver has been improved to service a maximum of approximately 15,000 in 2019 and no more than 11,500 concurrently.
+That said, as of last check, there was no waiting list.